mehulagg/gitlab/doc/user/profile/index.md

 - Tabs for activity, groups, contributed projects, personal projects, starred projects, snippets

 NOTE:
-Making your user profile page private does not hide your public resources from APIs as REST or GraphQL.
+Making your user profile page private does not hide your public resources from the REST or GraphQL APIs.

 ## Add external accounts to your user profile page